Gubna-Tech/RuneScape/Config Backup & Restore.md

 # Config Backup and Restore

-Updates to the project can sometimes be inconvenient, especially with the frequent small changes that are pushed.
-To make it easier for you to manage and safeguard your configuration files, I have provided two batch files: Config Backup.bat and Config Restore.bat.
+Project updates can sometimes replace or reset script configuration files.
+To make it easier to preserve your script-specific settings, LLARS includes two batch files: `Config Backup.bat` and `Config Restore.bat`.

+These tools are intentionally limited to the individual `Config.ini` files inside the `Scripts` folder.

+> **Important:** The root `LLARS Config.ini` is not backed up, restored, overwritten, or otherwise changed by these tools.

 ## Config Backup

-Running the Config Backup.bat file will create a backup of all the Config.ini and LLARS Config.ini files.
-These files will be copied to a folder named "Config Backup."
-This way, when you clone this repository or update the project, you won't have to worry about losing your customized configurations.
+Running `Config Backup.bat` creates or updates backup copies of every script-local `Config.ini` found under the `Scripts` folder.

+The original script folder structure is preserved inside:

+`Config Backup\Scripts\`

+If a backed-up `Config.ini` already exists, the backup is overwritten with the current script configuration.

-To create a backup of your config files:
+To back up your script configuration files:

-1. Run the `Config Backup.bat` file.
+1. Run `Config Backup.bat`.
-2. The script will automatically copy all the Config.ini and LLARS Config.ini files to the "Config Backup" folder.
+2. LLARS scans the `Scripts` folder for files named `Config.ini`.
+3. Each script `Config.ini` is copied to the matching location under `Config Backup\Scripts\`.

+The root `LLARS Config.ini` is intentionally excluded from this process.

 ## Config Restore

-In case you need to restore your backed-up config files, the `Config Restore.bat` file comes to your rescue.
-This file simplifies the process of restoring your previously saved configurations.
+Running `Config Restore.bat` restores the backed-up script-local `Config.ini` files from `Config Backup\Scripts\` to their matching script folders under `Scripts`.

-To restore your backed-up config files:
+To restore your script configuration files:

-1. Run the `Config Restore.bat` file.
+1. Run `Config Restore.bat`.
-2. The script will automatically restore the previously backed-up Config.ini and LLARS Config.ini files to their original locations.

-With the Config Backup and Restore batch files, you can conveniently backup and restore your configuration files, ensuring that your settings are preserved and ready to use.

-Please note that it is always recommended to keep backups of your config files, especially before making significant changes or updating the project.
-This precaution helps safeguard your customizations and ensures a smooth transition during updates.

-Happy scripting!
+2. LLARS scans the backup for files named `Config.ini`.
+3. Each backed-up `Config.ini` is copied back to its matching existing script folder.

+The restore process only restores script `Config.ini` files.
+It does not restore or modify the root `LLARS Config.ini`.

+## LLARS Config.ini

+`LLARS Config.ini` contains shared framework-wide settings and is separate from the individual script configuration backups.

+If you want to keep a personal backup of `LLARS Config.ini`, copy that file separately.
+The provided Config Backup and Config Restore batch files intentionally leave it alone.

+Before updating the project or making major configuration changes, running `Config Backup.bat` is recommended so your script-specific settings can be restored afterward.